olgaminaieva/volvo-interview/README.md

 1. npm run build
 2. npm run run
-3. npm run docker:start Note: you need to wait until the message:
+3. npm run report:run
-'Node has been added'
-4. npm run test
-5. npm run report
-6. npm run docker:stop

-## Docker notes

-1. Install Docker on the local machine: https://www.docker.com/get-started/
-2. run the command: docker-compose up
-3. run wdio

 ## Parallel execution of tests

-Parallel execution of tests realized by the capabilities option in the wdio.conf.js file and replicas option in the docker-compose file.
+Parallel execution of tests realized by the capabilities option in the wdio.conf.js file.
 Every single test file will be run in parallel.
 You can adjust Capabilities depends on the need by adjusting maxInstances value in the wdio.conf.js file for desired browser.